-Property disposition will be required at the end of a project if the current fair market value of property exceeds \$5,000.
-The rules for property disposition are set forth in 2 CFR 200.310 - 200.316 as amended by 2 CFR 910.360.
+Property disposition will be required at the end of a project if the current fair market value of property exceeds \$5,000 vii.Lobbying

+For-profit entity disposition requirements are set forth at 2 CFR 910.360.
+Property disposition requirements for other non-Federal entities are set forth in 2 CFR 200.310 - 200.316.